daniel-luper/simple-mind-mapper/README.md

 A simple but flexible web-based tool to visualize relationships between ideas.

 ## Motivation
 Almost all mind mapping software is hierarchy-based, meaning that certain relationships cannot be established (child/child, child/"grandparent", child/"uncle", and so forth).
-This project aims to provide a simple, easy-to-use, fast alternative which offers that additional flexibility.
+This project aims to provide a simple, easy-to-use, fast alternative which offers additional flexibility.

 ## Usage